 Some statutes, such as the new Alabama law, also require reasonable measures to safeguard personal information.
 Though not all state statutes specifically require reasonable security measures, certain federal agencies have taken on a very active role in the protection of personal information.
 Therefore, security measures are a must for every business possessing this kind of information.

 While the federal government has left it up to each state to enact its own cybersecurity laws, federal legislators have proposed a number of bills over the years that would end the now-complete patchwork of the state laws and establish a national standard for data security breach notification.
 None have been passed yet.
 Most recently, in November, a sponsoring group of senators introduced a bill – called Data Security and Breach Notification Act – which if enacted would require companies to notify customers of data breaches within 30 days of their discovery and impose a five-year prison sentence on organizations caught concealing data breaches.

 Cybersecurity begins before the breach ever takes place, but companies would be well-advised to consider security a legal issue, as technological soundness might not always equate to regulatory compliance.
 Failure to comply with data breach laws can trigger serious consequences, as states begin to enforce them more aggressively.
 Recently, the attorney general of Pennsylvania filed a lawsuit against Uber after it failed to provide notice of a breach for over a year.
 The lawsuit could seek as much as $13.5 million in civil fines.

 Skilled legal guidance is critical in an environment in which so many legal issues may arise, both before and after a breach.
-If you have any questions please contact me or any of the attorneys in the Barley Snyder Business Practice Group.
+If you have any questions please contact any of the attorneys in the Barley Snyder Business Practice Group.